 Blackheath area in Blue Mountains National Park

-Head to Evans lookout and nearby Valley View lookout in Blue Mountains National Park if you're seeking incredible views, especially around sunrise and sunset.
-It's also the start point for several scenic day walks.
+Head to Evans lookout if you're seeking an accessible spot with iconic Blue Mountains views, especially at at sunrise or sunset.
+It's also the starting point for several walks.

 - Please note

-- If Evans lookout carpark is full you can also use the nearby Loop car park
+- If Evans lookout carpark is full you can also use the nearby Grand Canyon carpark.

 Drop into Blue Mountains Heritage Centre to find out more about the mountains and enjoy the views above Govetts Leap waterfall from Govetts Leap lookout.